webgriffe/esb/README.md

       release_delay: 0                # The jobs release delay in seconds for this flow (see the Beanstalkd protocol here https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt)
       max_retry: 5                    # The number of maximum work retries for a job in this tube/flow before being buried
     depends_on: ['other_flow_1', 'other_flow_2']  # Optional: dependencies of this flow toward other flow(s)
-    delay_after_idle_time: 1000       # Delay that a worker with dependencies waits before working the first job received after the tube was empty
+    delay_after_idle_time: 1000       # Optional: delay that a worker with dependencies waits before working the first job received after the tube was empty
-    initial_polling_interval: 1000    # Initial polling delay that a worker waits when it has to wait for a dependency that is not idle
+    initial_polling_interval: 1000    # Optional: initial polling delay that a worker waits when it has to wait for a dependency that is not idle
-    maximum_polling_interval: 60000   # Maximum polling delay that a worker waits when it has to wait for a dependency that is not idle
+    maximum_polling_interval: 60000   # Optional: maximum polling delay that a worker waits when it has to wait for a dependency that is not idle
-    polling_interval_multiplier: 2    # Polling delay increase factor whenever a worker is waiting for a dependency that is not idle
+    polling_interval_multiplier: 2    # Optional: polling delay increase factor whenever a worker is waiting for a dependency that is not idle

   other_flow_1:
     # ...